 Congratulations, you have successfully added reCAPTCHA to your WordPress comment form.
 You can now check the comment section of your blog posts to confirm that it’s working properly.

-Note: the reCAPTCHA checkbox will be displayed only to logged out users, so you will need to either log out or open your website in an Incognito window of your browser to preview reCAPTCHA.
+Note: The reCAPTCHA checkbox will be displayed only to logged out users.
+To preview reCAPTCHA, you will need to either log out of WordPress or open your website in an Incognito window of your browser.